-According to Article 4 of GDPR there are two different types of data-handlers - 'Processors' and 'Controllers'.
-Controller is the one who determines the purpose and means of processing of personal data and the processor is the one who processes the personal data on behalf of the controller.
+According to Article 4 of GDPR, there are two different types of data handlers - 'Processors' and 'Controllers'.
+A controller is the one who determines the purpose and means of processing personal data and the processor is the one who processes the personal data on behalf of the controller.

-The main purpose of the GDPR is to protect the EU citizens and residents data.
-The law therefore applies to all the organisation dealing with the EU citizens whether they are EU based organisations or not.
+The main purpose of the GDPR is to protect the EU citizens' and residents' data.
+The law, therefore, applies to all the organisations dealing with EU citizens whether they are EU-based organisations or not.

-There are two situations when non-EU organisation might have to comply with the GDPR -
+There are two situations when a non-EU organisation might have to comply with the GDPR -

 2. Monitoring client's behaviour - Organisations using web tools that allow you to track cookies or the IP addresses of people visiting from EU countries.